GaryHDA/module_one/README.md

 ### I would like to propose a topic:

 You do not need to be a member to propose a topic, however we are here to add value to existing work.
 If you have a "topic of interest" but have not completed any research it is unlikeley that we will be able to help you.
-On the other hand if you have developed a topic and done the basic researh we may be interested if your subject is in the following categories:
+On the other hand if you have developed a topic and done the basic research we may be interested if your subject is in the following categories:

 1. Water quality
 2. Bio diversity - riparian/aquaitc habitats